PinedaVictor/ArrayGenerator/README.md

 # Array Generator

-Array Generator is a tool used to generate arrayies of a specified data type  ranging from values desired.
+ArrayGenerator is a tool used to generate arrays of a specified data type

+#How to use